john-itcsolutions/cheirrs/README.md

 `multipass launch -n master-6 -c 2 -m 3GB -d 50GB`

      (You can tweak those settings)
-     And end-up with 6 x LTS Ubuntu vm's which we will set up as 3 master nodes and 3 worker nodes using "kubeadm".
+     And end-up with 7 x LTS Ubuntu vm's which we will set up as 7 master nodes using "kubeadm".

+     Then mount a shared directory to enable access to your host:

+     On each vm

+`mkdir shared`

+`exit`

+`multipass mount path/to/your/working/directory master-<x>:~/shared/`

 *******************************************************